Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Full Characterizations in Specific Settings

-Given the equivalence between RwSG and nonbossiness (Theorem~\ref{thm:semantic}), the above result can be interpreted in the following way: when choosing a common outcome, only trivial mechanisms can be robust against strategic behavior if agents care (even infinitesimally) about each other's utilities.
+See Appendix~\ref{sec:omitted} for the full proof of the theorem.
+Given the equivalence between IC and nonbossiness (Theorem~\ref{thm:semantic}), the above result can be interpreted in the following way: when choosing a common outcome, only trivial mechanisms can be robust against strategic behavior if agents care (even infinitesimally) about each other's utilities.